 BJC offers financial support for families who qualify and we have options for paying fees in installments.
 Here’s more information.

 BJC provides a professional coaching staff that brings a high level of training and experience to the program.
 Our coaches include top-level racers, national champions, and veterans of the sport.
 All of them have a passion for junior cycling that fuels our success.
-Our lead coaches are certified in First Aid/CPR, have concussion training, and are Safe Sport certified.
+All coaches are required to take BJC-provided training plus pass certifications in First Aid, Concussions, Safe Sport, and Positive Coaching.

 The exact schedule of races with BJC team support will be determined as the season approaches.
 Sometimes, weather or other factors require us to change the races with BJC team support.